 return to top

 Liver disease - There are multiple liver diseases that can affect our older dogs.
 Certainly, cancer is one that we are all concerned about, but not all liver problems are from cancer.
-There are several diseases that just cause inflammation of the liver which could result in vomiting, loss of appetite, of abdominal discomfort.
+There are several diseases that just cause inflammation of the liver which could result in vomiting, loss of appetite, and abdominal discomfort.
 Hepatitis literally means "inflammation of the liver".
 Most people equate "hepatitis" with viral diseases, and indeed, people have multiple viruses that affect the liver.
 Dogs only have one real viral hepatitis and early puppy vaccines against this virus make viral hepatitis a rarity in dogs.
 So the hepatitis that we see in dogs can be from drugs, excess production of cortisol by the body, or from fat storage from obesity or from Diabetes.
 Some forms of heart disease can also cause problems with the liver by decreasing blood flow and making the liver swollen.
 Blockage of the bile ducts with either stones or disease of the Gall Bladder can also look like liver disease with elevated bilirubin making our patient look yellow!

 return to top